 7. JLab Audio Talk Go

-Last but not least in our search for the best microphone under 50$ is the JLab Audio Talk Go.
-This mic is quite a treat as it can be connected both to a USB port and a 3.5 mm jack so it’s quite versatile in that regard.
+Last but not least is the JLab Audio Talk Go.
+This mic is quite a treat as it can be connected both to a USB port and a 3.5 mm jack, so it’s quite versatile in that regard.

-Also, this is the most powerful mic on the list as it has a 96 kHz frequency response, but that’s just one of its features which we’ll talk about later.
+Also, this is the most powerful mic on the list as it has a 96 kHz frequency response, but that’s just one of its features which I’ll talk about later.

 Who is it best for?